 After treatment for appendix cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-People treated for appendix cancer will generally need to follow up with an oncologist, a surgeon, or an internal medicine specialist to monitor any symptoms of abdominal recurrence, such as pain, nausea, blood in the stool, severe bloating, and cramping.
+People treated for appendix cancer will generally need to follow up with an oncologist, a surgeon, or an internal medicine specialist to watch for a recurrence.
+Symptoms of a recurrence in the abdomen include pain, nausea, blood in the stool, severe bloating, and cramping.
 CT or MRI scans may be recommended as part of follow-up care.

 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.